Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 Stopping criterion reached!
 ```

-In [case.py](case.py), we have a loop over an increasing value of the coil current:
+Note that in [case.py](case.py), we have a loop over an increasing value of the coil current:
 ```python
 for coil_current in numpy.linspace(0.0, 5.0, 11):